vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 FOUN

-17. Ušanas
+17. Uśanas

 271

 This smrti quotes Usanas himself, also Manu, Bhrgu (Bhrguputra III ), Prajapati and speaks of dharmaśāstras, Puranas, Mimārsā, Vedanta, Pāñcarātras, Kāpālikas and Pāśupatas.
 Numerous verses from the Manusmṛti are found in it (e. g.
 Manu II.
 42, 49, 50, 125 ) and occur in the first chapter alone.
 There is a brief prose passage towards the end of the 9th chapter.
 It speaks of Kāpālikas, Pāśupatas and atheists together ( 1).
 525 ).

-None of these smṛtis in verse contains the passages in verse on vyavahāra ascribel to Ušauas that occur in the Mitākṣarā, Smrticandrikā and other works.
+None of these smṛtis in verse contains the passages in verse on vyavahāra ascribel to Uśauas that occur in the Mitākṣarā, Smrticandrikā and other works.

 The Mit. (on Yāj.
 III.
 260 ) and Aparārka (e. g. p.
 158, 192, 255 ) contain prose passages ascribed to Usanas and the same works contain numerous verses ascribed to Usanas, most of which are not found in the two smrtis in Jivananda.
-Some of the verses in Apararka ascribed to Ušanas are found in the Aušanasasmrti (e. g.
+Some of the verses in Apararka ascribed to Uśanas are found in the Auśanasasmrti (e. g.
 Aparūrka p.
 418 'kuryād-abaraḥ śrād dham’is Jivananda I. p.
 521 ).

-In other cases the verses quoted from Ušanas in Aparā rka, though not quite identical, bear a very close resemblance (e. g. the four verses in Aparārka on p.
+In other cases the verses quoted from Uśanas in Aparā rka, though not quite identical, bear a very close resemblance (e. g. the four verses in Aparārka on p.
 450 closely resemble Jivananda I, p.
 525 and have some verses in common ).

 Among the views on Vyavahāra quoted from Ugapas are some interesting ones.
 It was he who said that a son was not bound to pay his father's debt, if it was a fine or unpaid toll or what is not vyāvahārika.261 He holds that even blind, deaf or old men, women, minors could be witnesses in charges of sākasa ( Aparārka p.
 671).
 He is quoted also on ordeals, on svāmipāla vivāda and on steya.

-Ušanas is quoted in Kalpataru (Grhastha kāņda ) 8 times, in Srāddha 13 times (8 times in prose ), in Vyavahāra eleven times (all verses, except one proge passage on p.
+Uśanas is quoted in Kalpataru (Grhastha kāṇda ) 8 times, in Srāddha 13 times (8 times in prose ), in Vyavahāra eleven times (all verses, except one proge passage on p.
 814 on anuloma unions ), 6 times in Niyatakāla.

 It is interesting to note that he states that the son of a brābmana from a ksatriya wife is a brāhmana and the son of